 Now I’m working on my Warrior Druid of Britain series, and have recently had my standalone novel LUCIA published by Audible Studios.
 In 2022 I started a podcast with fellow author Matthew Harffy, check out Rock, Paper, Swords! – The Historical Action and Adventure Podcast HERE.
 We’ve had amazing guests like Simon Scarrow, Bernard Cornwell and Dan Jones so far, with more to come in 2023!

-In total, including my two novellas, Knight of the Cross and Friar Tuck and the Christmas Devil, I’ve sold over 95,000 books in the past four years with hundreds of five star reviews for them.
-As a working class man from a little village in Scotland, I’m honestly amazed at how many people enjoy my books.
+In total, I’ve sold over 250,000 books in the past few years, with hundreds of five star reviews for them.
+As a working class man from a little village in Scotland, I’m honestly amazed at how many people enjoy my writing.

 Thank you all so much for reading!

-I love to hear from people who have read the book, and I’m always open to doing interviews with bloggers about writing, heavy metal, guitars, Robin Hood or just about anything else, so if you’d like to get in touch you can do so here:
+I love to hear from people who have read the books, and I’m always open to doing interviews with bloggers/podcasters about writing, heavy metal, guitars, Robin Hood, druids or just about anything else, so if you’d like to get in touch you can do so here: